 Connection To Private System If Public Sewer Unavailable.
 Where a public sanitary or combined sewer is not available under the provisions of Section 710.030, the building sewer shall be connected to a private sewage disposal system complying with the provisions of this Section.

 Inspection.
-A permit for a private sewage disposal system shall not become effective until the installation is completed to the satisfaction of the Superintendent.
-He/she shall be allowed to inspect the work at any stage of construction and, in the event, the applicant for the permit shall notify the Superintendent when the work is ready for final inspection and before any underground portions are covered.
+A permit for a private sewage disposal system shall not become effective until the installation is completed to the satisfaction of the Director.
+He/she shall be allowed to inspect the work at any stage of construction and, in the event, the applicant for the permit shall notify the Director when the work is ready for final inspection and before any underground portions are covered.